Ever tried hooking up speakers only to find your wire was just a little bit too short? What a frustrating feeling!

 Wire nuts work by using a threaded metal insert to screw down onto the wire, holding it together as it goes.

-They’re pretty fast, but unfortunately, on occasion, I’ve seen them come lose from wire so I don’t generally recommend them.
+They’re pretty fast, but unfortunately, on occasion, I’ve seen them come loose from wire so I don’t advise using them.
 Instead, I’d highly recommend crimp connectors.

 Why you shouldn’t do it the “just twist and tape” way